 Wilstone is served by local buses.

 Access is via footpath gates and stiles.
 Path bridges cross the stream and these may be slippery in the wet.
-Notable nearby sites
+The Public Footpaths run along the edges of the reserve, and access onto it is on a permissive basis.

-College Lake, Bulbourne, Tring Resevoirs and Tring Park.
+College Lake, Bulbourne, Tring Reservoirs and Tring Park.